About the Project

-Through national and state reports, thematic briefs, and the project’s interactive website, Measure of America aims to breathe life into numbers, using data to create compelling narratives that foster greater understanding of our shared challenges and greater support for people-centered policies.
+Through national and state reports, thematic briefs, and interactive websites such as DATA2GO.NYC, Measure of America aims to breathe life into numbers, using data to create compelling narratives that foster greater understanding of our shared challenges and greater support for people-centered policies.
 The Project was founded in 2006, and became an initiative of the Social Science Research Council (SSRC) in 2008.

 “The maps and charts are a quick and accurate way to get a lot of information that is in an intuitive and readable format.
 I sometimes use it to check against my own data and research and other times to check on my understanding of certain demographic trends and aspects of our country.” — Sylvia A. Allegretto, PhD, Institute for Research on Labor & Employment at the University of California, Berkeley

 “Measure of America is a great example of a leading edge application that employs visualization to enable access to information, exploration and understanding in complex data sets.
 We see this as an emerging area of technology that makes it possible for people who are not database experts to perform significant analysis and visualization.” — Stephen North, Executive Director, Information Visualization Research, AT&T Shannon Laboratory